-Due to the limited amount of funds available under the HWWS Grant Program, 10 applications may be funded from FY 2014 funds and prior year appropriations.
+Due to the limited amount of funds available under the HWWS Grant Program in previous fiscal years, the RUS expects that 10 applications may be funded from FY 2015 funds.
 Applications from existing HWWS grant recipients are acceptable and will be evaluated as new applications.